 - Some students may have mobility or postural difficulties; with walking, climbing stairs, or remaining in one position for long periods of time.

 - Writing and other fine motor activities (including computer use) may also be affected.

-- Students may have difficulty with oral communication
+- Students may have difficulty with oral communication.

 Strategies staff can use to support students

 - As explained here, students may have disclosed a neurological condition to their School.
 Access the LENS report for details on how you can support the student.
 Implement and support a student’s reasonable accommodations with efficiency and discretion.
-Be mindful of how the neurological condition may impact a student’s experience of college life.
+Be mindful of how the neurological condition may impact a student’s experience of university life.

 - Make lecture notes available in advance if possible.
 Students with neurological conditions may find it difficult to maintain their concentration during lectures.
 Having lecture notes in advance enables students within the lecture to reduce the amount of handwritten notes they need to take, allowing them to concentrate on the material being delivered.
-This may enable the student to conserve energy for the rest of the college day.
+This may enable the student to conserve energy for the rest of the university day.

 - Prioritise reading lists.
 This enables students to engage more easily with pertinent course texts.

 - When planning course timetables, try to ensure timetabling gives all students sufficient time to move between teaching venues.
-Try to avoid significant location changes within a college day e.g. between Trinity main campus and Trinity Centre for Health Sciences, St. James’s Hospital.
+Try to avoid significant location changes within a university day e.g. between Trinity main campus and Trinity Centre for Health Sciences, St. James’s Hospital.

 - Be mindful of keeping areas clear, to reduce the likelihood of accidents.
 In long lectures, it may be helpful to allow students a quick break.
 Avoid drawing attention to students who may need to leave class.
 Accommodate students who may need to sit in certain learning situations e.g. in labs or practical anatomy.